 Some people think it's the variety of onion that makes a difference, but the more precise truth is that it's where the onion is grown and in what type of soil that matters most.
 Sweet onions grown in less sulfur rich clay soils in places like Georgia contain less sulfur to start with.

 Do NOT use the bagged, smaller sized "yellow" onions.
-These are storage onions, and as such, their level of sulfur compounds increase as they age.
+These are storage onions, and as such, their level of sulfur compounds increase as they age and when cut, they really burn your eyes.

 Sweet Onions (we buy Vidalia unless making something requiring large amounts of onions, like French onion soup) are typically much larger and often a flatter, less round shape.
 They are also wetter than "storage" or bagged onions.
 As onions sit for long periods of time they dry out.
 The higher water content in large sweet onions help dilute the sulfur compounds.
 The dryer the onion, the more likely it will make you cry.